tosin-e/tosin-e/Transfer Fees vs. Player Performance.md

 In order to conduct a comprehensive analysis, I took several steps to clean, analyze, and visualize the data using a combination of different tools and techniques.
 Below is a breakdown of how I approached this project:

 ### Data Collection and Cleaning
 I began by gathering publicly available football datasets, focusing on player transfer fees and performance metrics.
-The data was sourced from trusted football websites, including **Transfermarkt** for transfer fees and **Whoscored** for player performance metrics.
+The data was sourced from trusted football websites, including **Transfermarkt** for transfer fees and **FBref** for player performance metrics.
 Using **Excel**, I initially reviewed and organized the raw data.
 Then, using **pandas** in Python, I cleaned the data, addressing issues like missing values, duplicates, and irrelevant columns.
 I renamed columns and ensured data types were correct for analysis.

 - **pandas** was used to:
   - Load the dataset (`pd.read_excel()`).